-In 2017 we will be testing a new type of clinic design in some locations but the weather was unusually adverse and the two scheduled clinics had to be cancelled.
+In 2017 we decided to test a new type of clinic design in some locations but the weather was unusually adverse and the two scheduled clinics had to be cancelled.
 We will try again this year.
-The new clinic will be a two-days event and consist of basic formation training in day one, much like we've done in our clinics over the years.
-On day two we will concentrate on further development and practice of effective element lead skills with emphasis on airspeed control through all the phases of the flight, rate of climb control on takeoff and initial climb and radio discipline during the entire flight.
+The new clinic will be a two-days event consisting of basic formation training in day one, much like we've done in our clinics over the years and a second day dedicated to develop effective element leadership skills with emphasis on airspeed control through all the phases of the flight, rate of climb control on takeoff and initial climb and radio discipline during the entire flight.

 We require that every pilot who wants to participate in our mass arrival attend at least one formation flight training clinic or session during the calendar year of the arrival.
 For those who are current and proficient in formation flight and have the opportunity to practice in their local area, we encourage them to do so, preferably with a lead pilot in charge of the practice.
 To those pilots who do not have formation flight experience and to those with previous experience but who are not current, we recommend against engaging in formation flight until attending a training clinic or session.

 MANDATORY REQUIREMENTS TO FLY THE MASS ARRIVAL

 The three absolute requirements a pilot must meet to fly the mass arrival are:

 1. To participate in one training clinic or session during the calendar year of the arrival.*

-2. To participate in the preflight brief prior to our departure from KUNU to KOSH.*
+3. To participate in the preflight brief prior to our departure from KUNU to KOSH.*

 * No exceptions.

 2019 the final pre-flight brief will take place on July 20,

 starting sharply at 12:00 Noon CDT, in the main hangar of Wisconsin Aviation at Dodge County Airport in Juneau, Wisconsin.
-Pilot check-in on the day of the arrival ends at 11:00 AM CDT (UTC-5).
-In order to participate in the mass arrival flight and participate in the final preflight brief, a pilot must be on the ground at Juneau by this time.
+In order to be assigned to a position in the mass arrival flight and participate in the final preflight brief, a pilot must be on the ground at Juneau by 11:00 AM CDT (UTC-5).